imanhodjaev/roman-numbers-sample-project/README.md

 Also [Wiki](https://en.wikipedia.org/wiki/Roman_numerals) has
 this table in the introduction section.

-Task itself consists of making a mapping between roman literals and respective decimal value.
+Task itself consists of:

+1. Making a mapping between roman literals and respective decimal values,
+2. Mapping must have descending order so the greater values go first,
+3. By iteratively dividing number by the number from table we get the number of roman literals to render.